How To Buy Crypto With a Credit Card: The Ultimate Guide

 Credit cards are one of the most popular methods of payment today.
 They’re convenient, widely accepted, and offer a high level of protection for consumers.
 They also have a few distinct advantages when used for purchasing cryptocurrencies.

 • Fast and easy - In most cases, the purchase can be processed instantly, and you’ll have your coins in no time.
 This is vital in cases when there are coins available on the market that you’re looking to purchase but don’t have cash on hand.
-Furthermore, some credit cards offer cashback rewards you can reap if you use a credit card to buy crypto.
+Furthermore, some credit cards offer cashback rewards you can reap if you use them to buy crypto.

 • Earning rewards for purchases - There are also some credit cards that’ll allow you to earn rewards in cryptocurrencies when using them for your regular shopping.
 For example, the Upgrade Bitcoin Rewards Visa® credit card will help you earn 1.5% back on all purchases in Bitcoins, while the Gemini Credit Card will allow you to exchange your rewards for more than 30 cryptocurrencies on its exchange.
 Binance, one of the most prominent exchanges, offers a Visa credit card that allows you to pay for your purchases with crypto and automatically deposits up to 8% cash back on all eligible purchases in your wallet on the exchange.

-• Protection against fraud - Using a credit card to buy crypto offers users additional protection against fraud.
+• Protection against fraud - Using a credit card offers users additional protection against fraud.
 If you make a purchase with a credit card and something goes wrong, you can dispute the charge with your issuer and potentially get your money back.

 Due to the volatile nature of crypto, investing in it is always fraught with risks.
-When purchasing crypto with a credit card, these risks are still prominently there - but they’re combined with the specific risks of using a credit card to buy crypto.
+When purchasing with a credit card, these risks are still prominently there - but they’re combined with other specific risks.

 • You may end up paying a lot in interest - Many credit card issuers consider purchasing crypto as a cash advance.
 This cash advance typically entails a fee, starting from 3% and going up to 5% of the total transaction amount.
 The average interest rate for a cash advance is 24.8%.
 When you combine this cash advance fee with other fees, such as foreign transaction or the exchange transaction fee, this can add up to being quite costly.
-Make sure to calculate all fees before you go ahead and buy cryptocurrency with a credit card.
+Make sure to calculate all the fees beforehand.
 Otherwise, you could end up paying a lot more in fees and interest, making your crypto investment significantly more expensive.

 • Credit card debt can pile up - On top of the cash advance fees, consider potential cash advance penalties and the fees you’d pay to exchange dollars for crypto - all this combined can accrue interest and lead to racking up credit card debt.